·Updated June 26, 2026·churn rate / customer retention / repeat rate / LTV / ecommerce metrics

 When these three stack up, churn tends to be "too late by the time you notice."
 That's exactly why you need the habit of looking at the breakdown, not the totals.

-To catch quiet churn, the basics are breaking down the totals and tracking the change over time.
-Here are concrete moves.
+To notice hard-to-see churn, the basics are breaking down the totals and tracking the change over time.
+Here are three concrete moves.

 Move 1: Track repeat-customer revenue separately, over time

-Instead of total revenue, split "new-customer revenue" and "repeat-customer revenue" and line them up month by month.
-Even if total revenue is flat, if only repeat-customer revenue has started to fall, that's a sign of quiet churn.
+Instead of total revenue, split "new-customer revenue" and "repeat-customer revenue" and compare them month by month.
+Even if total revenue is flat, if only repeat-customer revenue has started to fall, that's a sign of churn.
+The catch: rebuilding this breakdown by hand every month is a real burden.
+Judging new vs. repeat and re-aggregating per channel keeps getting pushed to later the longer you run it.

 Move 2: Pull out the at-risk customers